celsiusnarhwal/3515.games/tinkering/secrets.md

     <p>
         A <a href="https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token">GitHub personal access token</a>.
         This token allows 3515.games to make authenticated requests to the GitHub API through your GitHub account.
         This is used for fetching information like release notes and repository URLs.
-This isn't <i>critical</i>, but failing to provide it will cause non-fatal errors wherever it's referenced.
+Unlike <code>BOT_TOKEN</code>, failing to provide this will not burn the whole house down, but <i>may</i> render some functionality unusable.[^1]
     </p>
 </details>